bit-jkraushaar/history-generator/docs/event_system.md

 - Correct structure of conditions and effects
 - Existence of referenced events
 - Validity of operators and values
+- Type correctness of values (e.g., delay must be numeric)
+- Probability values (must be between 0 and 1)
+- Structure of follow-up events

 ## Extending the System